Saigon Food Culture

 If you love foods and culture, Ho Chi Minh City (Saigon) must be your next destination.
 This city’s culture is very rich with lots of unique cultural parts including food culture.
 Followings are special characteristics of Saigon food culture:

-1. Foods at local market
+1. Foods at local markets

 2. Drinking beer